xdbfoundation/xdb-digitalbits-sdk/README.md

-js-digitalbits-sdk is a Javascript library for communicating with a [DigitalBits Frontier server](https://github.com/xdbfoundation/go/tree/master/services/frontier).
+xdb-digitalbits-sdk is a Javascript library for communicating with a [DigitalBits Frontier server](https://github.com/xdbfoundation/go/tree/master/services/frontier).
 It is used for building DigitalBits apps either on Node.js or in the browser.